What is Chartered Accountant (CA)?

 - Audit and Assurance: CAs specializing in audit and assurance are responsible for conducting financial audits, examining financial statements, assessing internal controls, and providing assurance on the accuracy and reliability of financial information.

 - Financial Accounting and Reporting: CAs in this area focus on preparing and analyzing financial statements in compliance with accounting standards.
-They ensure accurate and timely reporting of financial information for internal management and external stakeholders.

 - Taxation: CAs specializing in taxation provide expertise in tax planning, compliance, and advisory services.
 They help individuals and businesses navigate complex tax regulations, optimize tax structures, and ensure compliance with tax laws.